-Going through the loss of your child is one of life’s toughest experiences.
+Going through the loss of your child is one of the toughest experiences in life.
 We have payments and services to help you.

 Payments you may get

-The type and amount of bereavement payment you get will depend on the following:
+The type and amount of bereavement payment you get depends on all of the following:

 - your individual circumstances

 - if you were the parent or legal guardian of the child

 - the payment you were getting before the death